Thermoplastic-sheathed cable: North America

 Different types of cables are approved for different applications; the cable used for interior wiring in dry locations is different from the types approved for underground burial, direct embedment in concrete, or service entrance use.

 Australia and New Zealand

-In Australia and New Zealand, the colour of the external sheath is usually white for flat TPS or black for circular TPS but several other colours are available.
+In Australia and New Zealand, the colour of the external sheath is usually white for flat TPS or orange for circular TPS but several other colours are available.
 Wire sizes of 1–6 mm2 cross-sectional area (CSA) are available with the outer sheath covering the cores.
 TPS cable is available in several conductor configurations: single, twin, twin and earth, three and earth, and four and earth, the latter two for three-phase supply.
 Although available in the larger sizes, solid conductors are rarely used with wire sizes greater than 1 mm2 CSA, since the small increase in manufacturing cost of stranded conductors is far outweighed by the relative ease of working with them, especially at the points of termination.